pbrucla/linux-scavenger-hunt/.clue-templates/clue13.md

 If you would like to tackle some Linux challenges unguided, check out OverTheWire Bandit at https://overthewire.org/wargames/bandit/.
-If you complete **at least 10 levels**, you will get one point per level completed extra credit.
-Record your actions with `script`, saved in log files named `bandit#`, and upload to assignment 2 the same way along with your `log#` files.
+If you complete **at least 5 levels**, you will get one point per level completed extra credit.
+Record your actions with `start-record` like before, type your solutions in a file called `bandit.txt`, and upload this along with your `recording` file.